Chikiran/Messenger-Side-Hide/README.md

 ### Other Browsers
-- Download the extension as a zip file manually and load it in your browser.
+- Download the extension as a zip file and load it in your browser.